theesfeld/x-flag-blocker/README.md

 ### Blocking Users Directly

-- Open the dropdown (>) that appears near the author name of any tweet to see that user’s score, flag history, and a block/unblock button.
+- When a tweet is hidden, the replacement panel shows the user’s score/history, block/unblock action, and fields for notes or nicknames.
+Use it to manage the account without digging through popups.
+- Tap the **Flag Panel** button (present on every tweet) to open or close this panel; when it’s open, the tweet body is replaced with the management view.
-- Add nicknames or notes in the same dropdown—saved nicknames render inline next to the author everywhere they appear.
+- Nicknames render inline next to the author everywhere they appear once saved in that panel.
 - Blocked users are tracked in the **Users** tab of the popup.
 You can review their metrics, stored notes, or unblock them from there.
 (Unblocking stops future masking; refresh the X page to restore any tweets already masked.)

 > **Note:** Meme flag entries use their commonly shared emoji or symbol strings.
 If you notice a community using a different variant, you can add it by editing `src/flags.js`.